ubccpsc/classy/docs/instructor/features.md

 - Assign students to their respective repos to work on their assignment.
 - View and export grade results to CSV format.
 - Import latest Classlist information by clicking on a button.

+Onsen UI is a lightweight and minimal framework that makes it easy to implement custom views.
+Custom views can be supported by custom back-end features implemented on Restify.